WebAhead/master-reference/coursebook/week-8/project.md

 - Include tests and set up code coverage.
 - Use Heroku or a similar service to host the app and the database.
-- Try to include ES6 syntax.
+- Try to include ES6 syntax on the server.